 '''

-op metaParseStrategy : Module QidSet QidList ~> Strategy? [special (...)] .
+op metaParseStrategy : Module VariableSet QidList ~> Strategy? [special (...)] .

 '''

-It takes the metarepresentation of a module along with a set of quoted identifiers representing variable declarations of the form X:S, and a list of quoted identifiers.
+It takes the metarepresentation of a module along with a set of declared variables, and a list of quoted identifiers.
 It tries to parse the given tokens as a strategy expression and return its metarepresentation.